harismuneer/Ultimate-Social-Scrapers/README.md

 ## Price 💳

-<b><i>Discount offer valid till Monday.</i></b> You can buy the software today and schedule the installation for any other day when convenient for you.</b></i> The purchase includes a one-on-one <b>TeamViewer meeting</b> through which I will install this Software on your computer, train you on its usage and share best practices for scraping.
+<b><i>Discount offer valid till Monday.
+Feel free to email me at haris.muneer5@gmail.com for latest updates or if you have any questions/issues. </i></b> You can buy the software today and schedule the installation for any other day when convenient for you.</b></i> The purchase includes a one-on-one <b>TeamViewer meeting</b> through which I will install this Software on your computer, train you on its usage and share best practices for scraping.
 The software also comes with an instructions file with easy-to-follow installations steps incase you prefer to do the installation on your own.

 This is a <b>one-time payment</b> for UFS.
 I will be available for any maintenance/support required for free in order to provide you the best customer service so you can solely focus on achieving your business outcomes.